Community Grants

 How much money is awarded?

 Twice a year, LCRA awards grants up to $50,000 for capital improvement projects that serve an entire community.
 Most grants are for $25,000 or less, but several grants of up to $50,000 are awarded every grant cycle.
-Over a million dollars is awarded in CDPP grants every year.
+Over $1.5 million is awarded in CDPP grants every year.

 Fiscal Year 2023